 For small porches, decks and other areas that have just one or two steps, a post handrail is the perfect way to add some safety and elegance to your wood, concrete or composite decking.
 Made from solid metal and at the proper height to satisfy safety concerns, you’ll never again have to worry about that tricky outdoor step when you’re taking out the trash or when everyone’s hanging out at the next big family get-together.

 Solid and Safe Handrails from Handrails and Railings

-If you’ve ever grabbed hold of a wobbly or derelict handrail — or, worse yet, tried to grab a handrail that wasn’t there at all — you know the danger of not having a proper, working handrail.
+If you’ve ever grabbed hold of a wobbly or flimsy handrail — or, worse yet, tried to grab a handrail that wasn’t there at all — you know the danger of not having a proper, working handrail.
 Here at Handrails and Railings, we make solid metal handrails and railings that look great and protect you and your family from danger.
 From our best-selling post handrails to custom handrails and railings inside, outside and anywhere else you could use an extra helping hand, all of our metal handrails and railings are handcrafted from scratch, right here in the United States of America.